spiral/scaffolder/README.md

 You can customize scaffolder component by replacing declaration generators and their options using `scaffolder` configuration file.
 Default configuration is located in the `ScaffolderBootloader`

+## Usage
+Add `ScaffolderBootloader` to a list of application bootloaders in order to enable all commands.

 ## Available Commands
 Command            | Description
 ---                | ---